bniculea/java-course/chapter7/Chapter7.md

     - Sample Input2: true
     - Sample Input3: 8
     - Sample Output3: false
-5. Given two temperatures, return true if one is less than 0 and the other is greater than 100
+5. Create a JAVA method which receives two temperatures as parameters and returns true if one is less than 0 and the other is greater than 100
     - Sample Input: 120, -1
     - Sample Output: true
     - Sample Input2: -1, 120
     - Sample Output2: true
     - Sample Input3: 2, 120
     - Sample Output3: false
-6. Given two int values, return true if either of them is in the range 10..20 inclusive
+6. Create a JAVA method which receives two int values, as parameters and returns true if either of them is in the range 10..20 inclusive
     - Sample Input: 12, 99
     - Sample Output: true
     - Sample Input2: 21, 12
     - Sample Output2: true
     - Sample Input3:8, 99
     - Sample Output3: false
+7. Create a JAVA program which computes the age limit for children participating to a competition.
+At this competion, can participate children with age between `a` and `b` inclusiv.
+To verify, read the limits and the  age of the children who wishes to participate,from the keyboard, and then check if she/he is eligible or not.
+    - Sample Input:
+        - `a: 11`
+        - `b: 16`
+        - `n: 21`
+    - Sample output: `false`
+    - Sample Input:
+        - `a: 12`
+        - `b: 15`
+        - `n: 12`
+    - Sample Output: `true`
+8. Create a JAVA method which receives the ages of two children, in years, and then returns who is older and with how much:
+    - Sample input:
+        - `First kid: 16`
+        - `Second kid: 19`
+    - Sample output: `The second kid is 3 years older than the first kid`
+    - Sample Input:
+        - `First kid: 22`
+        - `Second kid: 22`
+    - Sample Output: `The children have the same age`

 ## Guidelines
 - Try at the end of each session to note about each new JAVA class and methods that you encountered (e.g Random, Math, etc).
 - Try to implement again all the exercises that have been implemented by us, together.
 You will see that you might come with a different solution!
 But this is not wrong!
 Because a problem, most of the time, can be solved in multiple ways.